 As Steve and I look back and reflect, we sure have learned A LOT!
 One of the biggest things we’ve learned is to become students of each other, and students of marriage lived out God’s way, rather than our pre-conceived ideas of what marriage should look like (which sure wasn’t working before, because it almost led us to divorce).

-I recently read the Crosswalk.com article, How to Enjoy a Lifelong Love Affair with Your Spouse, written by Whitney Hopler.
-In it she gave 2 excellent points (among many), which summarize what we’ve learned and apply continually to our own marriage.
+I read the Crosswalk.com article, How to Enjoy a Lifelong Love Affair with Your Spouse, written by Whitney Hopler.
+In it she gave 2 excellent points (among many), which summarize what we’ve learned and apply to our own marriage.
 One of them is:

-Recognize that your marriage is about much more than just the small story of you and your spouse sharing your lives together; it’s about a much larger story of the great work God wants to do through both of you in your marriage.
-Your marriage is a covenantal relationship that can show everyone who knows you what God’s love looks like in action.”
+Recognize that your marriage is about much more than just the small story of you and your spouse sharing your lives together.
+It’s about a much larger story of the great work God wants to do through both of you in your marriage.
+Your marriage is a covenantal relationship.
+It’s one that can show everyone who knows you what God’s love looks like in action.

 Here’s another point that Whitney makes, which God showed us, as well, and our marriage has never been the same (in a WONDERFUL yet challenging way):

-God’s great dream for your marriage is for it to reflect you and your spouse’s relationships with Jesus and show the people around you how true love and commitment should work.
-When it does so, your marriage will have great power to inspire people and draw them closer to God.
-So view your marriage from God’s perspective: as a gift that can bless not just you and your spouse, but others as well.”
+God’s great dream for your marriage is for it to reflect you and your spouse’s relationships with Jesus.
+He wants you to show the people around you how true love and commitment should work.
+When it does so, your marriage will have great power to inspire people.
+And it will draw them closer to God.
+So view your marriage from God’s perspective: as a gift that can bless not just you and your spouse, but others as well.

-Yes, we know, there are some who respond the opposite way (we get their emails and comments —some of them very vile).
-But that was and is true for Christ and how people receive what He has said to them, so we try not to take it so personally.
+Yes, we know, there are some who respond the opposite way.
+(We get their emails and comments —some of them very vile.)
+But that was and is true for Christ and how people receive what He has said to them.
+So we try not to take it so personally.
 We’re in GREAT company.
 But the over-whelming majority of response we get is amazing!
 God is working through ordinary people to help in ways that we can only stand back and say, “that is truly AMAZING!!!”
 Thank you Lord!

-Here’s what Steve wants to share with you, concerning what he has learned about marriage:
+Here’s what Steve wants to share with you, concerning what he has learned about marriage.

-Now, I can’t tell you the day that I had an epiphany or the circumstances that led up to it, but there was a definite time that I became aware that I hadn’t been showing love to Cindy “as Christ loved the church and gave Himself up for her.”
+Now, I can’t tell you the day that I had an epiphany or the circumstances that led up to it.
+But there was a definite time that I became aware that I hadn’t been showing love to Cindy “as Christ loved the church and gave Himself up for her.”
 I began to pray and ask God to show me how I should love Cindy as “Christ loved the church.”
 And He began to reveal to me ways I could demonstrate or “be Jesus” to her.

 “I will sing the LORD’s praise, for he has been good to me.“